A Deeper Look at “Tweaking” and Methamphetamine Addiction

 The final stage in the meth binge is the crash.
 The user finally sleeps.
 Being extremely sleep deprived, they may sleep for days.
 They may also be severely dehydrated and malnourished after days of ignoring their body’s needs.

 Tweaking can also refer to some of the things people do when high on meth.
 These can be demonstrated by an obsession to take things apart, such as DVD players or cars.
-It can be cleaning the bathroom and then deciding to rip out all the tile and quit the project ½ way through.
+It can be cleaning the bathroom and then deciding to rip out all the tile and quit the project halfway through.
 It can be excessive masturbation, jaw clenching, or teeth grinding.
-One common characteristic of tweaking is the impulse to start a project and then not finishing it.
+One common characteristic of tweaking is the impulse to start a project and then not finish it.

 Tweaking is dangerous.
 If you or a loved one are struggling with a methamphetamine addiction, there is help and hope.
 Finding a treatment center with experience helping people recover from meth addiction is a great place to start.
-Tweakers can become normal, functioning adults.
-It’s possible next time you pull your bathroom apart that you’ll complete the project sober.
-Change is possible!
+Speed users can become normal, functioning adults.
+Recovery is possible!

 At Simple Recovery, we maintain a simple goal for our residents: learn how to live sober.
 Our multi-phase program is structured to rebuild life for each resident through clinical therapy, holistic recovery, and integration to either school, work, or volunteering.